 PIL accepts forms of funding to support our ongoing research efforts.
 To date, our research has been funded by federal grants (Institute of Museum and Library Services), private foundations (John D. and Catherine T. MacArthur Foundation), and gifts (ProQuest, Cengage Learning, and Cable in the Classroom).

-Alison Head, PIL's Director, has received support from the University of Washington's Information School as salary where she was employed as a research scientist during 2009-current and from the Berkman Center for Internet and Society at Harvard University as a stipend during 2011-2012 where she was a research fellow.
+Since PIL's inception, Alison Head, PIL's Director, has received support from the University of Washington's Information School as salary where she was employed as a research scientist during 2009-2016 and from the Berkman Klein Center for Internet and Society at Harvard University as a stipend during 2011-2012 when she was a research fellow.
 Alison Head serves as a advisory board member on the Open Syllabus Project, based at Columbia University, and on WGBH Boston's PBS KIDS project.

 It is PIL's policy that funds and compensation for PIL's research efforts have not, and will never, influence the content, topics, findings, and interpretations of data PIL makes in its research reports.
 The views expressed in PIL's research materials are purely those of PIL's researchers, based on the rigorous research we make every attempt to conduct.
 If we claim or appear to be experts on certain topics about information literacy, education, or students, we will only make such assertions based on our expertise, research findings, and analysis.